The local converse theorem for $Mp_{2n}$ : the generic case: Preliminaries

 \subsection{$\gamma$-factors}

-Let $\G$ be either $\H_m=\SO_{2m+1}$ or $\wt{\J_n}=\Mp_{2n}$ .
+Let $\G$ be either $\H_m^{+}=\SO(V_m^{+})$ or $\wt{\J_n}=\Mp(W_n)$ .
 Let $\pi$ be an irreducible generic representation of $\G(F)$ and $\sigma$ an irreducible generic representation of $\GL_l(F)$.
 The local $\gamma$-factors can be defined in two distinct ways.
-The first approach is through the Langlands--Shahidi method (\cite{Sha90}, \cite{L15}, \cite{Sz10}), while the second approach relies on the proportionality between the functional equations of local Rankin--Selberg type integrals (or Shimura type integrals) for $\H_{m} \times \GL_l$ (or $\wt{\J_{n}} \times \GL_l$).
+The first approach is through the Langlands--Shahidi method (\cite{Sha90}, \cite{Sz10}, \cite{L15}), while the second approach relies on the proportionality between the functional equations of local Rankin--Selberg type integrals (or Shimura type integrals) for $\H_{m}^{+} \times \GL_l$ (or $\wt{\J_{n}} \times \GL_l$).
+It is a product of a monomial of $t=q^{-s}$ and a rational function $\frac{Q(t)}{P(t)}$, where $Q(t),P(t) \in \CC[t]$ such that $Q(0)=P(0)=1$.
 For a precise definition, please refer to \cite{So93} and \cite{Kap15}.
 It is worth noting that the two definitions of $\gamma$-factors are reconciled by several properties, as explained in \cite{Kap15}.
 Since we consider both the cases of $\operatorname{char}(F) = 0$ and $\operatorname{char}(F) = p$ simultaneously, we adopt the definition of $\gamma$-factors from the Langlands--Shahidi method, as they are defined in both cases.
+It is worthy to mention that Langlands-Shahidi method produces not only $\gamma$-factors but also local $L$-factors as follows: